playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 ```

 > **Note:**
-> Notice how we had to change very little code from the `WindowSize` component itself; this flavor of logic composition allows us to avoid changing much of the code between the intial authoring and the rewrite to abstract this logic out to a custom hook.
+> Notice how we had to change very little code from the `WindowSize` component itself; this flavor of logic composition allows us to avoid changing much of the code between the initial authoring and the rewrite to abstract this logic out to a custom hook.

 This custom hook can then be reused in as many function components as we'd like: